 Over the years, information relating to the present day Royal Borough of Greenwich, the former Metropolitan Boroughs of Greenwich and Woolwich and their predecessors, have been deposited into our archives.

-Most of the older Parish Registers for Greenwich have been deposited with the London Metropolitan Archives.
-Some of the more recent registers may still be at the church, however we do have some Parish Registers.
-Information in Parish Registers will vary, but generally Registers will give you information about the marriages, baptisms and deaths within the parish.
-We also have some Parish magazines in our collection.
+Though most of the older parish registers for Greenwich have been deposited with the London Metropolitan Archives and some of the more recent registers may still be at the church, we do have some parish registers in our collection dating back to 1653.
+Information in parish registers will vary, but, generally, will give you information about the marriages, baptisms, and deaths within the parish.
+We also have some parish magazines in our collection.

 Local Authority Records

 Records are not always complete or inclusive.
-Some records may be missing while some records were deposited to other archives and museums.
+Some may be missing or deposited to other archives and museums.

-The Heritage Centre has a vast collection of images which include photographs, prints, watercolours, drawings and postcards.
+Our vast collection of images includes photographs, prints, watercolours, drawings, and postcards.

-We also have a selection of these photos avalible to be printed off without needing to visit the centre, available here.
+We also have a selection of these photos available to be printed off without needing to visit, available here.

-We also have census records on microfilm, deeds, directories, ephemera boxes and local history books.
+We also have census records on microfilm, deeds, directories, and ephemera boxes.

-- Please use a pencil to make your notes.
-Pencils are freely available at the Search Room desk
+- Please use a pencil to make your notes, pencils are freely available from our staff.

 - Please leave images and documents in their protective sleeves.